 Ms. Swinton’s voice asks us, “Does seeing the world bring it together?”
 Radio and TV were given the government’s blessing with the idea that a connected world would be a peaceful world, but commercial exploitation has taken over.
 A big result of radio and TV was to give avaricious fundamentalist preachers new media to fleece the faithful.
 We’re immediately reminded that the Internet promised to create a world community of idea sharing, understanding and harmony; instead we have the unfulfilled promises of the Arab Spring and the Occupy movement.
 Some pundits advising a reversal of human history would like to shut down the Internet because it enables terrorists.

 The film clips include plenty of rare material, much of it from little-seen documentaries and scientific films.
 The films of efficiency expert Lillian Gilbreth (of Cheaper by the Dozen) show film being used to study work motions.
 The desire for businesses to save money through motion economy turns workers into automatons performing repetitive motions, slaves to efficiency experts.
 German films explaining the workings of early television use sophisticated animation.
-Shots of the first TV images break down images with crude mechanical devices, giving to give us bizarre spectral blurs of people that look like louvered ghost phantoms.
+Shots of the first TV inventions break down images with crude mechanical devices, giving us people that look like bizarre spectral blurs, or louvered ghost phantoms.

 Clips from Man With the Movie Camera capture to perfection the concept of the world transformed by media images.
 We see clips of the Soviet cinema trains, the ones that are mentioned whenever film as a propaganda tool is discussed.
 Swinton’s narration talks about the Soviets embracing a medium that ‘leaves bourgeois history behind.’
 The revolution’s aim is to ‘re-invent people.’
 As it is being done through technology, cinema is itself a science fiction force that is changing us from the inside out.